 Physical Therapy Guide to Collarbone Fracture (Clavicle Fracture)

-The clavicle, or collarbone, connects the arm to the body, helping to stabilize the shoulder and arm as they move.
-Clavicle fracture is a common shoulder injury, making up 4% of all fracture types and 35% of all shoulder injuries.
-The injury is most often caused by trauma, such as a direct blow to the shoulder or a fall, and is most often diagnosed in people under the age of 20.
-It is seen most often in young men, as a result of sports injuries.
-As people age, it is more likely to occur with a fall.
-It also becomes more common for women to fracture their collarbones in their younger years.
+The collarbone, or clavicle, connects the arm to the body.
+It helps stabilize the shoulder and arm as they move.
+A collarbone fracture is a common shoulder injury.
+It makes up 4% of all fracture types and 35% of all shoulder injuries.
+The injury is most often caused by trauma, such as a direct blow to the shoulder or a fall.
+It occurs most often in young men under age 20, often as a result of a sports injury.
+Collarbone fractures also often result from a fall in older adults.
+Men typically fracture their collarbones in their younger years.
 Collarbone fractures in women are more common with older age.

 Clavicle fractures are classified according to the place where the bone is broken.
-The 3 classifications are:
+They are:

 - Nondisplaced.
 The pieces of the fractured bone remain lined up.

 - Displaced.
-The 2 parts of the fractured bone do not line up.
+The two parts of the fractured bone do not line up.

 - Comminuted.
-Splinters or multiple small pieces of bone are found at the fracture site.
-Sometimes the fracture fragments can pierce the skin, causing a compound fracture.
+Splinters or small pieces of bone are found at the fracture site.

 How Does It Feel?

-- Pain is usually felt in the area of the clavicle.
-Arm pain or changes in sensation may occur in more severe cases.
+- Pain in the general area of the collarbone.
+Arm pain or discomfort (in more severe cases).

 How Can a Physical Therapist Help?

-Most clavicle fractures are treated without surgery.
-The involved arm will be placed in a sling or a figure-8 brace to secure it and support its weight for comfort.
+Most collarbone fractures are treated without surgery.
+The involved arm will be secured in a sling or a figure-eight brace for support and comfort.
 Physical therapy usually begins early to help reduce pain and swelling.
-When you can tolerate movement of the arm, your physical therapist will prescribe gentle exercises of the involved shoulder and elbow to prevent stiffness, and to help you begin to recover full movement.

-Healing times vary among individuals due to differences in age, health, and the complexity of the injury.
-Most patients return to nonstrenuous daily activity after about six weeks.
-Generally, people can return to more strenuous job duties after 9 to 12 weeks.
+Healing times vary from person to person due to differences in age, health, and the extent of the injury.
+Many patients return to light daily activity after about six weeks.
+Generally, people can return to more strenuous job duties after nine to 12 weeks.

-These time frames will vary among individuals based on differences in age, health, the complexity of the injury, and the surgical procedure.
+These time frames will vary based on your age, health, the extent of your injury, and any surgery you had.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat clavicle fractures.
+All physical therapists are prepared through education and experience to treat collarbone fractures.
 However, you may want to consider:

-- A physical therapist who is experienced in treating sports injury, pediatric, or orthopedic conditions.
-Some physical therapists have a practice with a focus on sports medicine and orthopedics.
+- A physical therapist who has experience treating sports or orthopedic injuries or pediatric conditions.
+Some physical therapists have a practice with a focus on sports medicine or orthopedics.

-- A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedics and sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedics or sports physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 General tips when you're looking for a physical therapist (or any other health care provider):